 It was safe to say our evening was soured.
 Up until then, it had been just a bit of light-hearted, romantic fun.
 We had had a laugh and some interesting conversations – no illusions, and nothing to lose!
 However, this sobering situation brought up real social issues of machismo, gender and sexual harassment… pretty serious topics when you’ve only know each other for a few days.

 On the outside, we were worlds apart.
 But suddenly we had to confront those walls that divided our cultures.
 How one deals with such a situation says a lot about who you are.
-We talked a lot that night, and those walls that separated us came crashing down – and we realised we were more similar than you might think.
+We talked a lot that night, and those walls that separated us came crashing down – and we realised we had more in common than you might think.

 Perhaps what had happened was a blessing a disguise.
 It certainly brought us closer together.
 We moved to the hostel across the river, where we had more privacy.
 We spent another couple of days together, still talking about anything and everything.
 After a teary goodbye, we went our separate ways – I, to Buenos aires, my last stop before flying home to London, and he – to Sao Paulo for a Vipassana meditation course.